 Under PITAM, relevant tax authority is the tax authority for collecting PAYE tax of individuals.
 Each state has its tax authority.
-Hence, Form H1 would be filed in each state where an employee is resident.
+Hence, Form H1 will be filed in each state where an employee resides.

 8. Within one fiscal year, an employee lived and worked in two (2) states, that is, 4 months in Lagos state and 8 months in Oyo state.
 PAYE taxes were remitted to tax authorities in the 2 states.
 Where will the Form H1 be filed?